TiCaLiBrO/Trillidium/README.md

 The vector types are: vecX, arrayX, listX, and threadX.
 Vectors are suffixed not by number of bits, but instead by number of *elements* that they have.
 For example, `array4` holds 4 elements.
 Vectors exist in two flavors: `array`s and `list`s.
-Using the `vec` type, Trillia will create an `array` if possible, and a `list` if not.
+Using the `vector` type, Trillia will create an `array` if possible, and a `list` if not.
 The `vec` type is best to use in most instances.
 Using the `array` type, Trillia will attempt to create an `array`, and if the elements do not conform to the rules of arrays, an error will occur.
 Using the `list` type always creates a linked list.
 The `thread` type is a special type of vector.
 More about it later in the Threads section.